Skip to content

 • A copy of Docker inspect for the container.

-The above information are not archived: only latest value is available, and when a container is destroyed, the information for this container are deleted.
+The above information is not archived: only the latest value is available, and when a container is destroyed, the information for this container is deleted.

-Finally, for each container, Agent gathers the following metrics:
+Finally, for each container, the agent gathers the following metrics:

 The following labels are known by the Bleemeo agent: